 I would like to warmly welcome you to Newcastle Law School.
 The Law School has some of the highest rates of graduate law employment in Australia, a teaching staff consistently rated as ‘excellent’ and a legal research program that has been independently rated by the Australian Research Council as ‘world class.’
-It is Australia’s leading clinical Law School and has annually extended global outreach activities that enables students to consider opportunities spend part of their time studying and working abroad in partnership with a range of Universities and other organisations in the Asian Pacific area, the US, the UK and elsewhere.
+It is Australia’s leading clinical Law School and has annually extended global outreach activities that enable students to consider opportunities to spend part of their time studying and working abroad in partnership with a range of Universities and other organisations in the Asian Pacific area, the US, the UK and elsewhere.

 Part of our success is the result of our integrated clinical legal program.
 Unlike other law schools, all students in the Newcastle law program progress through a carefully structured clinical program that provides graduates with skills and deeper learning in the final years of their program.
 Newcastle has the leading clinical law school program in Australia which provides an innovative legal education incorporating experiential learning that is interdisciplinary and internationally focused.
 Through first class, research-led legal education, we integrate the study and practice of law in our distinctive Practice Program where students work with real clients guided by dedicated and experienced practitioners at the University of Newcastle Legal Centre (UNLC).